Top Things to Do in Kiev

 Built in 1051, the Pechersk Lavra is an important center of Eastern Orthodox Christianity. it is a historic monastery and probably the most famous temple in Ukraine, attracting millions of tourists, travelers and pilgrims each year.
 The incredible part of the temple is a large network of caves and underground corridors, apparently built around the 11th-century St. Anthony’s Cave in Kiev.
 Also, there are many saints buried in these caves as well.

-Exploring the Mystetskyi Arsenal National Art and Culture Museum Complex
+Exploring the Mystetskyi Arsenal National Art & Culture Museum Complex

 Although the building was used as a secret military base during the Soviet era, its landscape eventually changed dramatically thanks to the establishment of the National Museum of Art and Culture of Mystetsky in recent years.
 This structure promotes Ukrainian art, history and culture.
 In this center, you can see temporary and permanent exhibitions, and attend concerts and various lectures.